Meorawr/wow-ui-schema/README.md

 </Ui>
 ```

+The XSD files provided by Blizzard and present here may be stricter than the ingame API actually allows, or may be missing a few things.
+PRs are welcome to provide adjustments as needed to match actual ingame behavior.

 ## Modifications

 These files are not precisely identical to the ones shipped by Blizzard in their interface code and have the following changes made.